dahlbyk/posh-git/README.md

 3. Git must be installed and available via the PATH environment variable.
    Check that `git` is accessible from PowerShell by executing `git --version` from PowerShell.
-   If `git` is not recognized as the name of a command verify that you have Git installed.
+   If `git` is not recognized as the name of a command, verify that you have Git installed.
    If not, install Git from [https://git-scm.com](https://git-scm.com).
    If you have Git installed, make sure the path to git is in your PATH environment variable.